 Washington requires students to pass state specific exit exams, or state-approved alternatives, to be eligible to earn a Certificate of Academic Achievement (CAA) or high school diploma.
-High stakes tests are a graduation requirement in about half of the United States.
+In June of 2017, only thirteen states required high stakes graduation exams according to Fairtest.org.
 WEA has always vigorously opposed requiring proficiency on a high stakes test for graduation purposes.

 Students must pass the state and federally required ELA, math & science high school assessments in order to be eligible to graduate.
 The transition to the Smarter Balanced Assessment starting in 2015 means that for the next few years, the tests required are dependent on a student's year of graduation.

 For students who fail to achieve a minimum score, as adopted by the State Board of Education, on the state test, they are eligible to pursue alternative routes to graduation.
 Students who do not take the state assessment may not access these alternative routes.
 OSPI provides comprehensive and current information on tests required for graduation as well as alternative routes to graduation.

 Other state mandated tests